235u/proposals/GamePriceComparison/README.md

 Something like highlighting the cheapest price for a specific title?
 Something to be expressend in concrete numbers and/or graphically using charts?

-Note that prices are given in different currencies, which can be converted to one base currency (e.g. pound sterling) for comparison, nominally, ignoring the [purchasing power parity](https://en.wikipedia.org/wiki/Purchasing_power_parity) (PPP) and cultural specifics (like fundamental resistance against copyright, considered as piracy by the proclaimed copyright holders).
+Note that prices are given in different currencies, which can be converted to one base currency (e.g. pound sterling) for comparison, nominally, ignoring the [purchasing power parity](https://en.wikipedia.org/wiki/Purchasing_power_parity) (PPP) and cultural specifics (like fundamental resistance against copyright).

 Also note that initial prices (being the final prices on launch, sometimes, considering betas and early access prices, etc.) try to match locally specific price ranges, pretty-printed as 1199.00 or 29.99 (psychological barriers), being broken by conversion (and "discounts" in whole percents as well).